-One of the great benefits of renting to own a Minneapolis house is that you get the ability to have the home seller agree to sell you the house for a price you agree upon today.
+One of the great benefits of renting to own a St. Paul house is that you get the ability to have the home seller agree to sell you the house for a price you agree upon today.

 And the beauty is… if the market does really well during your rental term and the house goes up in value a lot… the seller can’t raise the price on you.